UrzasGarden/Socialdata-Assignment-B/README.md

 Then open [http://localhost:8000](http://localhost:8000) in your browser.

 ### Option 3: Regenerate the dashboard data
-If you need to re-run the data pipeline (requires the source CSV from Statistics Denmark):
+If you need to re-run the data pipeline it requires the source CSV from Statistics Denmark, [link to data](https://www.statistikbanken.dk/INDKP107), and a change of path in [Hand-in.ipynb](Hand-in.ipynb).

 ```bash
 cd website